-Tracking device: WiaTag mobile app
+Tracking device: WiaTag mobile app (soft tracker)

 Business apps: Wialon Hosting, GPS Trace

 - On the receiving side we need to create a unit that will reflect the device position on the map.

 - Click Units -> New to create a unit in Wialon Hosting

 - Give it a descriptive name, set Device type to flespi gateway, and specify the unique ident within the platform.

 - Log in or sign up with GPS Trace.

 - Click on the car icon in the bottom-right corner to create unit in GPS Trace.